Kristina01111000/WordPressTheme/README.md

-	-> add  pictures -> stockphotos? how to on extras page -> make accordions with a read more section to make home page not super long -> add join now sections throughout page (3 or 4) not after every section -> members side bar or menu?
+	-> add  pictures -> stockphotos? how to on extras page -> make accordions with a read more section to make home page not super long -> add join now sections throughout page (3 or 4) not after every section -> make one good join here block to copy/paste
+	-> members side bar or menu?
 	-> top menu will probably completely change
 	-> look up how to make an accordion on wp